andrew/ultimate-awesome/README.md

 - [awesome-implicit-representations](https://github.com/vsitzmann/awesome-implicit-representations) - A curated list of resources on implicit neural representations.
 - [awesome-free-apps](https://github.com/axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile.
 - [awesome-web-design](https://github.com/nicolesaidy/awesome-web-design) - 🎨 A curated list of awesome resources for digital designers.
-- [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT and OpenAI API.
 - [learning-oop-in-php](https://github.com/marcelgsantos/learning-oop-in-php) - A collection of resources to learn object-oriented programming and related concepts for PHP developers.
 - [awesome-robotics-libraries](https://github.com/jslee02/awesome-robotics-libraries) - :sunglasses: A curated list of robotics libraries and software.
 - [awesome-draft-js](https://github.com/nikgraf/awesome-draft-js) - Awesome list of Draft.js resources.